onglijin/tp/docs/UserGuide.md

 Format: `find KEYWORD`

-* The KEYWORD is a letter string in the description of tasks to be returned.
+* The KEYWORD is a letter string in the description and remark of tasks to be returned.
 * Operates rough search in the task list.

 Example: